ssavitzky/hyperviewer/src/README.md

   along the [0,0,-1,...] line probably makes the most sense.
 * We can project into 3 dimensions first, possibly using a different viewing angle.
 This generalize to n dimensions, and probably makes the most sense.
+  I think this amounts to multiplying the corrections for the different axes, so it's symmetrical.
+* We can fall back on doing it with homogeneous coordinates (which has its own problems, but is probably the most correct).